GeorgeGio/OMDB-Api/README.md

 ### Continued development

 We could check that the movie entered exists and if not, tell the user to check their entry and try again.
 Check if there is a poster and if not use a default image.
+Add movie reviews (the function is in progress.).
+Allow the user to click on a poster to then give the next set of results and so on.

 ### Useful resources

 - [TasteDive API](https://tastedive.com/read/api) - This helped us choose and use the TasteDive Api for getting similar movies to the user chosen movie.
 - [OMDB API](https://www.omdbapi.com/) - The documenation here helped us utilise the movie database for our project to return the movie poster associated with the respective movie.
-- [New York Time Movie Api] (https://developer.nytimes.com/docs/movie-reviews-api/1/overview) - This was useful for last minute replacement of TasteDive Api.
+- [New York Time Movie Api](https://developer.nytimes.com/docs/movie-reviews-api/1/overview) - This was useful for last minute replacement of TasteDive Api.
 It allowed us to repurpose our project to some extent.

 ## Authors